RESIDENTIAL CREATIVE COMMUNITY

 RCC Faculty Mentors

-Each RCC student will be matched with a College of Arts & Media Faculty Mentor!
-The 2022-23 faculty mentors are listed below.
+Each CAM RCC student will be matched with a College of Arts & Media Faculty Mentor!
+Here are some of our recent RCC Faculty Mentors.

 cecilia wu headshot